 Objectives:

-- Using the long-term experiment at Ridgetown, which was initiated in 1995 and is applicable to humid-temperate climates, the objectives are to:
+- Using the long-term experiment at Ridgetown, which was initiated in 1995 and is applicable to humid-temperate climates, the objectives were to:

-- Determine the influence of time on soil organic carbon and total nitrogen accumulation by identifying sequestration rates and the change in storage from the last assessment (2006) to 2019.
+- Determine the influence of time on soil organic carbon (SOC) and total nitrogen (TN) accumulation by identifying sequestration rates and the change in storage from the last assessment (2006) to 2019.

-- Characterize the relationship of soil health (soil organic carbon and total nitrogen) with crop yield and variability in yield among years (i.e., resiliency).
+- Characterize the relationship of soil health (SOC and TN) with crop yield and variability in yield among years (i.e., resiliency).

 Impacts:

-- There are very few long-term trials that evaluate so many factors comparing tillage systems, crop rotation, cover crops, and nitrogen fertilizer input on soil and crop attributes.
-This represents a powerful opportunity to compare the impact of Ontario relevant production systems on soil health.
-A significant gap in the scientific literature and knowledge is the impact of red clover cover crop and nitrogen fertilizer on soil health.
+- There are very few long-term trials that evaluate so many factors comparing tillage systems, crop rotation, cover crops, and N fertilizer input on soil and crop attributes.
+This was a powerful opportunity to compare the impact of Ontario relevant production systems on soil health.

-- If carbon trading (or taxing) policy moves forward, it is imperative that accurate Ontario soil carbon storage and sequestration rate data are available from as many different and relevant production systems.
-Ideally, this will help to ensure that knowledge is available so that farmers can be adequately compensated for carbon sequestration.
+- As carbon trading (or taxing) policy moves forward, it is imperative that accurate Ontario soil C storage and sequestration rate data are available from as many different and relevant production systems as possible.
+This study, and others in Ontario, ensures that knowledge is available.

 Scientific Summary:

 Maintaining crop productivity is critical to Ontario farmers for which healthy, resilient soil plays a key role.
 This is particularly true in extreme weather years where drought or excessive moisture conditions are exacerbated in poor, degraded soils.
-A crucial driver of soil health is organic matter and organic carbon.
+A crucial driver of soil health is organic matter and organic carbon (C).
 While winter wheat and red clover improvements on soil health and system resiliency have been well documented in Ontario, little is known on how quickly changes to soil health can be made and under which management systems.
-With Federal and Provincial government policies on carbon trading (or taxing), agriculture may benefit by considering carbon stored in soil.
+With Federal and Provincial government policies on C trading (or taxing), agriculture may benefit by considering C stored in soil.
 However, meaningful Ontario data are needed.
-The quantity of carbon stored and the rate of carbon storage under many current different production systems (i.e., different tillage systems crop rotations, cover crops and synthetic nitrogen fertilizer inputs) may allow for farmers to be compensated for carbon sequestration.
-Regardless of policy, having valid Ontario data is critical and the long-term tillage system and crop rotation trial at Ridgetown is well suited to provide this information.
+The quantity of C stored and the rate of C storage under many current different production systems (i.e., different tillage systems, crop rotations, cover crops, and synthetic N fertilizer inputs) may allow for farmers to be compensated for C sequestration.
+Regardless of policy, having valid Ontario data is critical and the long-term tillage system and crop rotation trial at Ridgetown, ON, is well suited to provide this information.

-At Ridgetown, different tillage systems (no-till vs. fall plow), crop rotations (corn, soybeans, wheat with/without red clover), and nitrogen fertility treatments to corn and winter wheat were established in 1995.
-Previous work has demonstrated that winter wheat increased soil health after 11 years of production.
-However, soil organic carbon and total nitrogen stocks (two important factors of soil health) have been measured only once (2006), which was prior to when management changes were made (increase fertilizer N rates, include treatment of frost-seeded red clover into wheat, and change from no-till to zone till).
-Our proposed research is timed to assess the impact of these improvements to the long-term trial and to compare changes from 2006 to 2019 by quantifying soil organic carbon and total nitrogen stores and sequestration rates from 2006-2019 at Ridgetown.
-The proposed research will identify the combination of Ontario agricultural practices (tillage, crop rotation, cover crops, nitrogen fertility) that (i) improve soil health, (ii) have the highest capacity for sequestering soil organic carbon and total nitrogen over-time, (iii) provide resiliency to the system by relating soil health with crop yield and variability between years.
+At Ridgetown, different tillage systems (no-till vs. fall plow), crop rotations (corn, soybeans, winter wheat with/without red clover), and N fertility treatments to corn and winter wheat were established in 1995.
+Previous work demonstrated that winter wheat increased soil health after 13 years of production.
+However, SOC and total nitrogen stocks (two important factors of soil health) had only been measured once (2006), which was prior to when management changes were made (to increase fertilizer N rates, include treatment of frost-seeded red clover into winter wheat, and change from no-till to zone till).
+Our proposed research was timed to assess the impact of these improvements to the long-term trial and to compare changes from 2006 to 2019 by quantifying SOC and TN stores and sequestration rates from 2006-2019 at Ridgetown.
+The proposed research identified the combination of Ontario agricultural practices (tillage, crop rotation, cover crops, N fertility) that (i) improved soil health, (ii) had the highest capacity for sequestering SOC and TN over-time, (iii) and provided resiliency to the system by relating soil health with crop yield and variability between years.

 External Funding Partners: